Archie3d/aeolus_plugin/README.md

 ## Current limitations
 - The ouput is dry, there is no reverb in the plugin.
 Though I've added simple stereo spatialisation of the pipes.
 You can use whatever reverb you want from your DAW.
-- There are no divisions.
-Actually, there is just a single division with all the stops available.
-If you want multiple divisions you may put multiple instances of the plugin onto seperate tracks in your DAW, and then route the MIDI correspondingly.
+- Currently all divisions listen to the same MIDI events.
-- Stops are not arranged in any logical way but presented as their definition files appear.
+- No links between manuals.
-- There is no tremulant (yet).
+- There is no tremulant and swell control yet.